 Sequencing of the DNA and RNA of crop and forest plants, as well as their pathogens and pests, has generated enormous quantities of data.
-Also, large-scale automated phenotyping is now possible under controlled and field conditions.
-However, phenotypic data is heterogeneous, described in diverse ways, and difficult to find and re-use.
+Much of this data is found in well established repositories and data resources.
+However, large-scale automated phenotyping is now possible under controlled and field conditions, and there is a lot of classical phenotyping data available outside these resources, in literature and in dispersed databases.
+This data is heterogeneous, described in diverse ways, and difficult to find and re-use.

 What the Use Case does

 Defines and implements standards for representing phenotypic data and metadata

 - Works with the crop and forest tree research communities to develop, improve or adopt adequate standards.

 - Develops standards for the representation of data and metadata from phenotypic experiments.
 The Use Case has proposed an extension of the Minimal Information about Plant Phenotyping Experiments (MIAPPE) v1.0 specification.
 This extension is now out for wider community consultation, and the Use Case is continuing to work on the model.